theforeman/hammer-cli/doc/development_tips.md

 [Pry](https://github.com/pry/pry) is a runtime developer console for ruby.
 It allows debugging when [Pry Debugger](https://github.com/nixme/pry-debugger) is installed alongside.

-For basic usage, add following the lines to your `Gemfile.local`:
+For basic usage, add following the lines to your `Gemfile.local.rb`:

 ```ruby
 gem 'pry'